 TKO isn’t a particularly memorable or action-packed episode.
 It does give more background to the characters, especially Ivanova.
 I can’t praise the acting on this show enough, and it’s great at giving the cast a chance to really act and not be opposite a green-screen.

-Previous episode (link): Babylon 5: Eyes
+Previous episode of the series (link): Babylon 5: Eyes